openmpf/openmpf-docker/SWARM.md

 the [Pull or Build the OpenMPF Docker Images](README.md#pull-or-build-the-openmpf-docker-images) section in the README.

-In order to push the images to your own Docker registry, they each need to named with the approprate prefix for your registry.
+In order to push the images to your own Docker registry, they each need to be named with the appropriate prefix for your registry.
 The format is:

 `<registry_host>:<registry_port>/<registry_path>/<openmpf_component_name>`